New Holland Agriculture: Founding

+Ford

 In 1986, Ford bought Sperry New Holland and formed Ford New Holland Inc.

 Before this acquisition, Ford had a long history in agricultural machinery production.
-In 1907, Ford came out with the prototype for the world's first mass-produced, gasoline-powered tractor, named an ‘automobile plow’.
+In 1907, Ford came out with the prototype for the world's first mass-produced, gasoline-powered tractor, named an "automobile plow".
 Ten years later, this tractor went into actual production.
 It was renamed the Fordson Model F, and produced by a new business, Henry Ford & Son Company.

-In 1939, Ford introduced the three-point hitch (three-point linkage) on the 'N' tractor series, a very successful tractor family.
-In the 1980s, Ford was one of the major players, and its tractor division had been responsible for a number of industry innovations, including the use of power hydraulics, rubber pneumatic tires, diesel engines, and the three-point hitch (This hitch was originally developed by Harry Ferguson, but was in wide use on Ford tractors).
+In 1939, Ford introduced the three-point hitch (three-point linkage) on the 'N' tractor series, known as the Ford Tractor with Ferguson System or Ford-Ferguson the world first mass produced Ferguson System tractor.
+A very successful tractor family, so much so that every tractor today is based on them.
+In the 1980s, Ford was one of the major players, and its tractor division had been responsible for a number of industry innovations, including the use of power hydraulics, rubber pneumatic tires, diesel engines, and the three-point hitch.
+This hitch was originally developed by Harry Ferguson, but was widely used on Ford tractor.

+Fiat

-In 1991, Fiat purchased an 80% interest in Ford New Holland.
-Also, Fiat was present in the agriculture machinery industry since the beginning of the 20th century.
-In 1918, Fiat Model 702 tractor was launched and went into full production a year later at the car and truck plant in Turin, and won the International Ploughing Contest in Senlis (France).
+Fiat was present in the agriculture machinery industry since the beginning of the 20th century.
+In 1918, the Fiat Model 702 tractor was launched and went into full production a year later at the car and truck plant in Turin, and won the International Ploughing Contest in Senlis (France).
 Model 702 was the first Fiat agricultural tractor, as well as the first Italian tractor to be built on an industrial scale.
 In the 1930s, Fiat's founder, Senator Giovanni Agnelli, wanted his tractor to become an integral part of Italy's agriculture, so he began an association with the Italian agricultural co-operatives.
 The company kept on growing, and by the end of the 1970s, Fiat Trattori had built over a million tractors.

 In the 1980s, Fiat acquired Braud, a French company founded in 1870, which introduced the stationary threshers to farmers in Western France in 1895.
 In 1975, Braud launched his first grape harvester, model 1020.
 This was further improved with Braud 1014, the best-selling grape harvester in the history of the vineyard, with over 2000 units sold in less than four years.

-With the purchase of Ford New Holland, New Holland became a global full-line producer and the integration process was completed at the official launch of the brand at the worldwide convention in Orlando, Florida, in 1996.
+With the purchase of an 80% interest in Ford New Holland in 1991 by Fiat, New Holland became a global full-line producer and the integration process was completed at the official launch of the brand at the worldwide convention in Orlando, Florida, in 1996.